kailash-manasarovar/statement/docs/timeline/2023/october.md

 ## Tweets

 - The following tweets are a selection from this period.
-- They relate entirely to the gang-stalking I'm suffering.
+- They relate entirely to the gang-stalking I'm suffering at the hands of teachers and staff at the conservatory, and their criminal associates.
-- Most of them have been translated, a lot, so I assume the Spanish are reading them.
+- Most of the tweets are translated, a lot; so I assume they are being distributed and Spanish speakers are reading them.

 ### @1frgvn

 - Asking stalkers what's going on and a reference, again, to the [table](september.md#table).
-In this case, the reference was "staining the table" which is even more applicable to the rape-gang porn I was in, perhaps.
+In this case, the reference was "staining the table" which is even more applicable to the rape-gang porn I was in as a child, perhaps.

 [![Table](../../content/tweets/october-2023/more-table.png)](https://x.com/1FRGVN/status/1713262652103819341)